RuiZhong961230/L-SHACSO/README.md

 # L-SHACSO
-Success History Adaptive Competitive Swarm Optimizer with Linear Population Reduction: Performance Benchmarking and Application in Eye Disease Detection
+Success History Adaptive Competitive Swarm Optimizer with Linear Population Reduction: Performance benchmarking and application in eye disease detection

 ## Highlights
 • We equip Success History Adaptation and Linear Population Reduction to CSO and develop L-SHACSO.